-Part I: Equal Employment Opportunity and Diversity
+Part 1.
+Equal Employment Opportunity and Diversity

-Section 1: Notice of Nondiscrimination
+1.1.
+Notice of Nondiscrimination

-Earlham College does not discriminate on the basis of race, color, national origin, gender, sex, sexual orientation, age, disability, veteran status, or any other protected category under applicable law in the administration of its employment or educational policies, admissions policies and practices, scholarship and loan programs, athletics, or other school-administered programs.
-You may read Earlham's Principles and Practices, a document outlining shared community values, at earlham.edu/about/mission-principles-and-practices/.
+Earlham College does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity, gender expression, age, disability, veteran status, genetic information, or religion in the administration of its employment or education policies, admissions policies and practices, scholarship and loan programs, athletics, or other school-administered programs.
+Earlham prohibits discrimination on the basis of these protected categories, as required by Title IX, Title VI, Title VII, and other applicable state and federal laws.